 It also bears noting that, while their message may not align with Russia’s heteronormative social norm, it’s hardly anti-Russian either.
 “I love Russia.
 I love the Russian language, Russian culture, Russian history, and I’m really proud to come from the country which has such a heritage,” Raumtester says.
 To him, the country’s burgeoning queer nightlife community exemplifies the core Russian values of “a strong rebellious spirit combined with high skills in self-preservation, despite restrictions and obstacles”.

 Of course, in recent times, a major restriction on the Popoff Kitchen team’s plans to continue in its missions has been the coronavirus pandemic, with Russia among the countries worst hit.
 The queer communities and queer-owned businesses have been particularly affected, offered “no support from the government; we were left in survival mode,” Nikita says.
 “Everyone had to figure out how to get over it by themselves.”
-Forced to cancel tours to Asia and the US in March, the team refocussed their attention on an initiative to empower a community that felt otherwise abandoned: Russian Digital Pride, an online LGBTQ+ virtual parade.
+Forced to cancel tours to Asia and the US in March, the team refocussed their attention on an initiative to empower a community that felt otherwise abandoned: #queerrussianpride, accompanied by a month-long online LGBTQ+ festival organised in collaboration with queer media platform Ozine.
 “Pride marches are officially banned in Russia, so I decided to find a way to speak out loud about the Russian LGBTQ+ community and unite queer people from across the country to make us visible -- digitally, at least,” Nikita explains.
-In collaboration with queer media platform Ozine, and with the support of various Russian LGBTQ+ organisations as well as the organising bodies of Pride parades in Kyiv and Tbilisi, Russian Digital Pride launched on 28 June (the anniversary of Stonewall) as a month-long festival of livestreamed performances on their respective social media accounts.
+“Everyone who uses #russianqueerpride no matter their location, gender or sexual orientation is automatically able to join this Pride Parade.”
+Supported by various Russian LGBTQ+ organisations, as well as the organising bodies of Pride parades in Kyiv and Tbilisi, #queerrussianpride launched on 28 June (the anniversary of Stonewall), with performances and speeches of solidarity from artists, musicians and activists livestreamed of Ozine and Popoff Kitchen’s respective Instagram accounts.

 When restrictions on large-scale gatherings in Russia first lifted in late summer, Popoff Kitchen held a physical showcase -- with temperature checks at the entrance and sanitiser stations peppered about the space.
 What resulted was HOROVOD, a 24hr party in collaboration with Kyiv’s leading queer party VESELKA at Mutabor, a repurposed former manufacturing plant.
 Taking its name from what Nikita describes as a Russian and Ukranian “forerunner of rave” -- a round dance where, traditionally, couples would meet -- it was a testament to the resilience of Russia’s queer community and its ability to rebound against even the most punitive circumstances.